hughsk/synthesis/README.md

 interactive installation - a 3D visualisation of four flowers, and 95% JavaScript.
 (The rest is handled by 2 Arduinos.)

-You can find a [demo here](http://hughsk.github.com/synthesis/public), but the other half is the interface, or "instrument", this cobbled together thing:
+You can find a [demo here](http://hughsk.github.com/synthesis/public), and a [video here](https://vimeo.com/55429251).
+But the other half is the interface, or "instrument", this cobbled together thing:

 ![Instrument](https://raw.github.com/hughsk/synthesis/master/images/instrument.jpg)